-Looking at next week's meeting, the latest inflation data and the overall economic picture since the start of the war in Ukraine have once again complicated the road to normalisation.
+The minutes of the ECB's February meeting as well as speeches and comments by ECB officials after the meeting suggest that the ECB had been on its way to announcing the first steps of a policy normalisation at the March meeting.
+However, the latest inflation data and the overall economic picture since the start of the war in Ukraine have once again complicated the road to normalisation.
 Given that the cut-off for the ECB's staff projections was several weeks ago, any new inflation forecasts can be thrown into the waste paper bin as they are outdated.
-The new uncertainty, as well as the direct economic implications of the war, are still hard to model into numbers.
-As a consequence, we will probably have a situation at next week's ECB meeting in which the inflation projections for 2023 and 2024 could be at 2%, calling for ECB action.
+Even if the ECB was to present a back-of-the-envelope update of the projections based on updated oil price assumptions and ECB President Christine Lagarde stressing that the Governing Council could have its own forecasts, the new uncertainty, as well as the direct economic implications of the war, are simply too hard to model into numbers.
+As a consequence, we will probably have a situation at this week's ECB meeting in which the inflation projections for 2023 and 2024 could be at 2%, calling for ECB action.
 In fact, the risk of stagflation has clearly increased, complicating the ECB's dilemma: how to react to accelerating inflation that cannot be softened by monetary policy.
 No one can seriously expect the ECB to start normalising monetary policy at such a moment of high uncertainty.

 Therefore, we expect the central bank to strike a cautious balance between staying on track for policy normalisation while at the same time keeping maximum flexibility.
-This strategy would mean the ECB sticks to the already announced rotation of its asset purchase programmes, i.e. ending the Pandemic Emergency Purchase Programme in March and increasing the Asset Purchase Programme from €20bn to €40bn, and instead of announcing targets for 3Q and 4Q, announcing a monthly reduction of the net asset purchases by €5-10bn per month, starting in May.
+This strategy would mean the ECB sticks to the already announced rotation of its asset purchase programmes, i.e. ending the Pandemic Emergency Purchase Programme in March and increasing the Asset Purchase Programme from $\leq 20$ bn to $\leq 40$ bn, and instead of announcing targets for 3Q and 4Q, announcing a monthly reduction of the net asset purchases by $\leq 5-10$ bn per month, starting in May.
 Contrary to the December meeting, the ECB will want to avoid hinting at end dates for QE or start dates for rate hikes.
 At the current juncture, the ECB needs to repeat the promises of Mario Draghi and Jean-Claude Trichet to "never pre-commit".
 If everything goes well, net asset purchases can still end in the third quarter and interest rates can be hiked for the first time before the end of the year.
-But this is not for next week's meeting.
+But this is not for this week's meeting.